alja/jsroot/eve7.md

 > WebGui.HttpPort:            8800

 ### Running remotely
-When user runs web event dispaly remotely it has to disable mapping of window with Eve7.DisableShow and set fixed port.
+When user runs web event dispaly remotely it has to disable mapping of window with Eve7.DisableShow.
+The URL is pasted to the local browser to display content.

+#### Secure protocol
+Some of the browser allow only https protocol.
+In this case certificate has to be specified
+> WebGui.ServerCert:          /home/alja/server.pem

+#### Closed Firewall
+Wand set fixed port.
 In some cases like lxplus or lpcnodes firewall closes the ports.
 In this case user have to create a ssh tunnel.
 For example this creates a tunnel from lxpls067.cern.ch to localhost on port 1234:

 > ssh -f -L 1234:localhost:8800 lxplus067.cern.ch sleep 10000

 The url used on your local desktop will therefore be:

 > http://localhost:1234/web7gui/win1/